-It is suggested that a "log in" type of system be utilized to keep track of mixed wastes (such as those generated in a teaching laboratory).
+It is suggested that a "log in" type of system be utilized to keep track of mixed wastes.
 A running tally of waste materials can be taped to the jar and when waste is added, material, amount, and initials of the researcher are noted.
 When the container is nearly full, the "log" can be easily transcribed onto the hazardous material tag.